iotaledger/integration-services/documentation/docs/is-cli/is_cli_examples.md

 ### Read Channel

-The subscriber can read the Channel entries but just only the ones after he was authorized to the Channel.
+The subscriber can read the Channel entries but only ones created after he/she was authorized to the Channel.
 ```sh
 is read-channel -i identityB.json -c channelA.json
 ```

-### Read history of Channel
+### Read History of Channel

 The user can also read the history of a Channel.
 ```sh